Mentona Moser: Life abroad

-Moser moved to Berlin to enroll her daughter, Amrey in ballet classes.
-Then in 1925, her mother died and she and her sister Fanny inherited their father's somewhat-reduced, but substantial estate.
+Moser moved to Berlin to enroll her daughter, Amrey, in ballet classes.
+In 1925, her mother died, and she and her sister Fanny inherited their father's somewhat-reduced but substantial estate.
 Moser traveled to Italy, and was struck by the changes that fascism had brought to the country she had loved.
 In 1926, accepting a position as a writer for the Swiss Communist Party newspaper, she took Edouard with her and moved to Moscow, reporting on hospitals, worker cooperatives and conferences.
-She even made a trip to the factory her father had once owned.
-Returning to Switzerland the following year, she made plans to build an international children's home in Moscow and relocate permanently to Berlin.
-Gathering medical supplies and materials, with the help of Fritz Platten, she made plans to build the children's home in the suburb of Waskino (Vas'kino).
+She also made a trip to the factory her father had once owned.
+Returning to Switzerland the following year, she made plans to have an international children's home built in Moscow and relocate permanently to Berlin.
+Gathering medical supplies and materials, with the help of Fritz Platten, she planned to have the children's home located in the suburb of Waskino (Vas'kino).
 By May, 1929 Moser had settled in Berlin and traveled back and forth to Moscow to check on the construction of the children's home, which was completed in October.

 In Berlin, Moser began working for the record company of the Roter Frontkämpferbund (Red Front Fighters), investing large sums of money in the distribution of pro-communist records.
 She used her contacts to secure participation by such artists as the singer Ernst Busch, the composer Hanns Eisler, and the poet Erich Weinert.
-As the Nazis rose to power, the record company was banned in 1932 and demonstrations escalated.
-Moser began to be surveilled regularly and finding it impossible to get out communist literature, she began working for Red Help to assist with political prisoners.
+As the Nazis rose to power, in 1932, the record company was banned and demonstrations escalated.
+Moser began to be surveilled regularly.
+Finding it impossible to distribute communist literature, she began working for Red Help to assist with political prisoners.
 In 1933, when Hitler came to power, what remained of her inheritance was seized and she was under threat of arrest.
-Mentona escaped to France and after a few years of engaging in anti-fascist resistance in Paris, she returned to Switzerland in 1935.
+Mentona escaped to France and, after a few years of engaging in anti-fascist resistance in Paris, she returned to Switzerland in 1935.